andytudhope/thebluebook/source/tangled-bank/index.md

 “The aleph was about two to three centimeters in diameter, but all of cosmic space was there, with no diminution in size.
 Each thing was infinite, because I could clearly see it from every point on the universe” — Jorge Luis Borges

+“Since what else is a loop but a way of representing an endless process in a finite way?” — Douglas R. Hofstadter

+“Books are proof that humanity is capable of magic.” — Carl Sagan

+“Before Avery had established the connection between genes and DNA, the physicist Erwin Schrödinger predicted, on purely theoretical grounds, that genetic information would have to be stored in 'apreiodic crystals', in his influential book _What Is Life?_ In fact, books themselves are aperiodic crystals contained inside neat geometrical forms.” — Douglas R. Hofstadter

 “I have lots of things to teach you now, in case we ever meet, concerning the message that was transmitted to me under a pine tree in North Carolina on a cold winter moonlit night.
 It said that Nothing Ever Happened, so don’t worry.
 It’s all like a dream.
 Everything is ecstasy, inside.
 We just don’t know it because of our thinking-minds.
 But in our true blissful essence of mind it is known that everything is alright forever and forever and forever.
 Close your eyes, let your hands and nerve-ends drop, stop breathing for 3 seconds, listen to the silence inside the illusion of the world, and you will remember the lesson you forgot, which was taught in immense milky way soft cloud innumerable worlds long ago and not even at all.
 It is all one vast awakened thing.
 I call it the golden eternity.
 It is perfect.” — Jack Kerouac

 “For so far as we can know by natural Philosophy what is the first Cause; what Power he has over us, and what benefits we receive from him, so far our Duty toward him, as well as that toward one another, will appear to us by the Light of Nature.
 And no doubt, if the Worship of false Gods had not blinded the Heathen, their moral Philosophy would have gone farther than to the four Cardinal Virtues; and instead of teaching the Transmigration of Souls, and to worship the Sun and Moon, and dead Heroes, they would have taught us to worship our true Author and Benefactor, as their Ancestors did under the Government of Noah and his Sons before they corrupted themselves.” — Isaac Newton